ShaneKirkbride/RagWebScraper/README.md

 ### Import CourtListener JSON

-1. Place your downloaded CourtListener JSON on disk
+1. Navigate to `/upload-json`
-2. Provide the path to `ICourtListenerService.GetOpinionsAsync`
+2. Enter keywords to analyze
+3. Select one or more CourtListener JSON files
+4. Press **Upload** and review the sentiment and keyword charts

 ### Query RAG